 What Can You Do Now?

 If you have persistent symptoms after your head injury, including heart rate changes, it’s important to get treatment.
-You can consult our team for free after filling out some paperwork so that we understand your medical history.
+You can consult our team after filling out some paperwork, so that we understand your medical history.

 In the meantime, do your best to eat foods that will support your brain and nervous system, get exercise even if it’s difficult, and sleep as well as you can.
 If any of your heart-related symptoms are worrisome to you, see your doctor about short-term solutions until you’re able to get treatment for your injury.